Pages: 24

 Planning Phase

 Planning is the second stage of the project management process (Klein and Müller, 2020).
 In this phase, the solutions are further established and placed according to the strategic outline.
 Steps are integrated to meet the objectives.
 The resources and equipment required for the completion of the tasks are recognised and a proper budget is estimated.
 A specific time frame is also decided to manage and deliver the tasks according to the particular time (Bushuiev and Kozyr, 2020).
-Although the Crossrail initially decided to follow a design-build delivery method which would transform the risks to the contractors later the idea was rejected and a traditional or construction management method was adapted which involved a detailed design concerning the main structure of the project and special construction packages were allocated regarding the project.
+Although the Crossrail initially decided to follow a design-build delivery method which would transform the risks to the contractors later the idea was rejected and a traditional or construction management method was adopted which involved a detailed design concerning the main structure of the project and special construction packages were allocated regarding the project.

 Implementation (Execution) Phase